michaelsmclayton/ComputationalNeuroscienceTools/FruitFly/recurrentMushroomBodyNetwork/graphAnalyses/README.md

 From data published in:<br>
-<a href="">Eschbach, C., Fushiki, A., Winding, M., Schneider-Mizell, C. M., Shao, M., Arruda, R., ... & Gerber, B. (2020).
+<a href="">Eschbach, C., Fushiki, A., Winding, M., Schneider-Mizell, C. M., Shao, M., Arruda, R., ... & Cardona, A., Zlatic, M. (2020).
 Recurrent architecture for adaptive regulation of learning in the insect brain.
 Nature Neuroscience, 23(4), 544-555</a>

 ## Analysing shortest path connections between appetitive and aversive DANs